lena-aiu/not-alone/README.md

 `sudo apt-get install postgresql-contrib`
 `sudo apt-get install libpq-dev`
 `sudo apt-get install yarn`

-Now on linux (only) we need to get a current version of node, and the nodejs command must point to it.
-So we do:

 `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.37.2/install.sh | bash`
 `nvm install --lts`
 `sudo apt remove nodejs`